 Kelly advises a wide range of clients across a variety of industries and returned to Chapman Tripp in 2010 after working for Baker & McKenzie in Hong Kong.
 While in Hong Kong, Kelly was part of a team providing preliminary advice to clients across a variety of industries in relation to the licensing, marketing and distribution of goods and services in China and across the Asia-Pacific region, in addition to providing advice on technology and telecommunication transactions and issues.

 Kelly is recommended by Legal 500 Asia Pacific 2016.

-- a financial services provider on the technology transitional services arrangements associated with the proposed acquisition of a consumer finance business with loan portfolio of approximately US$1b
+- a financial services provider on the technology transitional services arrangements associated with the proposed acquisition of a consumer finance business with a loan portfolio of approximately US$1b

 - a funds management provider on the outsourcing of its back office functions

 - an insurance provider on the separation of its technology contracts and the negotiation of various vendor services and supply agreements

 - a Hong Kong based company in relation to the licensing of recipes and formulations from, and joint development of, new products with a French/Japanese patisserie for use in franchised stores across Asia